Substances | 6 min read

 The United States

-While Psilocybe mushrooms have been found all over the US, from the Northeast to the South to the West Coast, they are concentrated in Northern California, Oregon, and Washington.
+While Psilocybe mushrooms have been found throughout the US, from the Northeast to the South to the West Coast, they are particularly concentrated in Northern California, Oregon, and Washington.

-While they are relatively rare in the wild, they can be found in forest humus soils, near streams, and coastal dune grasses.[10]
-Psilocybe mushrooms are much more plentiful near urban-proximate spaces.
+While they are relatively rare in the wild, they can be found in forest humus soils, near streams, and coastal dune grasses.[11]
+Psilocybe mushrooms are more abundant near urban areas.
 They prefer excess carbon in the form of mulch beds and wood chips.

 The best time to find them is during autumn, after they have had the entire summer to soak up nutrients, as they attempt to disperse their spores before winter.